RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3: A Hierarchical Model for Galaxy Distances

 \begin{enumerate} \item All of the RR Lyrae (including the calibration stars in the Milky Way) follow the same PWZ, characterized by a period slope, metallicity slope, and zero-point.
 Our model includes these as free parameters.

 \item The RR Lyrae in each galaxy have metallicities that are drawn from the same metallicity distribution function (MDF).
 As we discuss in \S \ref{sec:discussion}, the MDF for RR Lyrae is likely to differ significantly from the MDF of the entire galaxy, and from measured MDFs of individual red giants.
+In other words, we do not assume that the mean metallicity of the RR Lyrae follows the mass-metallicity relationship for dwarf galaxies established by red giant star spectroscopy \citep[e.g.,][]{kirby2013}.

 \item Each galaxy has a single well-defined distance modulus, $\mu_i$.
 Our model is not appropriate in large nearby galaxies like the LMC or Sagittarius, in which RR Lyrae can reveal detailed 3D structure \citep[e.g.,][]{haschke2012, klein2014}.